Competitive Grant Funds

-David W. and Judith A. Albrecht Memorial Scholarship Fund
+David W. and Judith A. Albrecht Family Scholarship Fund

 Dave Albrecht, a 1966 graduate of Sandusky High School (SHS), was a successful businessman for over 30 years, a community volunteer, active in his church, very involved with his family, and a loyal Redskin fan.
-This scholarship was established in his memory to assist both a young man and woman graduating from SHS.
-Those selected exemplify the characteristics of leadership, community service, and school spirit.
+This scholarship was established in his memory to assist a graduating Sandusky High School student who exemplifies the characteristics of leadership, community service, and school spirit.